Red Sox to bring World Series trophy to Puerto Rico

 Cora is leading the team to his hometown to celebrate the team’s World Series victory.

-In January, Vasquez joined Cora and other Red Sox player to bring supplies and much-needed relief in the wake of Hurricane Maria, that devastated the island and left over 3,000 people dead.
+In January, Vasquez joined Cora and other Red Sox player to bring supplies and much-needed relief in the wake of Hurricane Maria, that devastated the island and left more than 3,000 people dead.

 “It’s not that we are taking supplies this time but, I know how important it is for my hometown to see the trophy, see the guys and have fun,” Cora said.
 “Hopefully they can enjoy it as much as we will.”